 Siyuan Zhang is a pianist whose artistic trajectory reflects an uncommon synthesis of scientific rigor and musical imagination.
 He holds dual bachelor’s degrees in Physics and Music from the University of California, Santa Barbara, where he studied with Paul Berkowitz, before fully dedicating himself to piano performance.

-He has completed the requirements for the Doctor of Musical Arts degree at the University of Arizona, where he studied under Steinway Artist John Milbauer and concert pianist Fanya Lin.
+He has earned the Doctor of Musical Arts degree at the University of Arizona, where he studied under Steinway Artist John Milbauer and concert pianist Fanya Lin.
 He has also received private instruction from J.Y.
 Song.
 During his studies, he was awarded First Prize and the Audience Award at the 2022 Lois Trester Piano Competition.

 Siyuan has received additional recognition at the 2023 Aloha International Piano Competition (Second Prize, Young Artist Category), with distinguished pianists Alan Chow and Jon Nakamatsu on the jury.
 He has participated in the Chautauqua Institution Piano Program (2021, 2023) and has performed in masterclasses with Lydia Artymiw, Boris Slutsky, Jeremy Denk, and Alexander Gavrylyuk.